Skip to content

 Privacy

-Steam Hardware Review's privacy posture for tracker reports, local browser shortcuts, aggregate analytics, abuse prevention, service providers, and direct email contact.
+Steam Hardware Hub's privacy posture for tracker reports, local browser shortcuts, aggregate analytics, abuse prevention, service providers, and direct email contact.

-Steam Hardware Review is designed to publish source-labeled Steam hardware coverage and community tracker estimates without turning readers into accounts.
+Steam Hardware Hub is designed to publish source-labeled Steam hardware coverage and community tracker estimates without turning readers into accounts.

-The site does not operate user accounts, newsletters, preorder alerts, notify-me forms, waitlists, gated downloads, affiliate attribution, or advertising profiles.
-Tracker submissions are built around product, model, region, and milestone dates, not personal identity.
+The site does not operate user accounts, newsletters, preorder alerts, notify-me forms, site-run waitlists, gated downloads, affiliate attribution, or advertising profiles.
+Tracker submissions are built around product, model, broad location, milestone dates, optional local timing details, and supported product-flow observations, not personal identity.

 Information we collect

-Steam Hardware Review may process the following limited information:
+Steam Hardware Hub may process the following limited information:

-- Tracker report fields submitted by readers: product, model / SKU, country, optional U.S. state, and milestone dates.
+• Tracker report fields submitted by readers: product, model / SKU, country, supported state or region, milestone dates, optional local timing details, and supported product-flow observations where applicable.

 Information we do not collect

-Steam Hardware Review does not ask tracker users for usernames, emails, order numbers, tracking numbers, street addresses, ZIP codes, screenshots, documents, account handles, payment data, or government identifiers.
+Steam Hardware Hub does not ask tracker users for Steam credentials, Steam IDs, usernames, emails, order numbers, reservation identifiers, carrier tracking numbers, street addresses, ZIP codes, screenshots, documents, account handles, payment data, or government identifiers.

 Do not submit those details through the tracker or send them with tracker issues.
 If a message or source tip includes unnecessary personal information, we may delete, ignore, or redact it.